 Innovation Lab replaces a student’s English, Social Studies, Math, and Science courses at both the honors and college prep levels.
 Innovation Lab subjects are organized into two areas: STEM (Science/Technology/Engineering/Math) and the Humanities (Arts, English, Social Studies).
 The freshman program is Humanities (English 112/113/113A with Global Studies 112/113/113A) and Design Studio 9.
 The sophomore year five credit program includes English 212/213, US History 212/213, Algebra 2 A/B/Honors, Environmental Science (Honors Option available), and a Design Studio 10 elective which falls under the Computer Arts.
 The junior year program includes American and Modern World Literature, Civics and another Social Studies elective, Precalculus 1/2/Honors or calculus, and Practical Physics/Physics/Honors Physics, and a Design Studio 11 elective which falls under the Computer Arts.
 Senior Year, InLab students take Design Studio 12 and either Science Research or Social Science Research.
 For more information, please refer to the GHS Course of Study Guide.

-Students’ courses are planned and taught together by a team of teachers and include overarching essential questions (for example, How can one new idea change everything?) to which projects are tied.
+Students’ courses are planned and implemented collaboratively by a team of teachers and include overarching essential questions to which projects are tied.
 Innovation Lab projects are real-world in the sense that they must serve a purpose outside of Greenwich High School.
 For the STEM Air, Soil, and Water Project students answered a question related to air, soil, and water quality in Greenwich, while for the STEM Battery Power project they designed and built devices that harness sustainable electric power to meet a personal or societal need.
 For the Humanities, Humanities Modernism Project students examined major paradigm shifts in History and culture.
 Innovation Lab projects are designed to allow personalization: we know that human beings are most excited to learn when they have a personal connection to and an investment in what they’re learning.

-Generous Reaching Out Grants from the Greenwich Alliance for Education have supported initial research and development and ongoing professional development, as well as the purchased materials, supplies and equipment for our Makerspace and STEM classroom.
+Generous Reaching Out Grants from the Greenwich Alliance for Education supported initial research and development and continues to support professional development, as well as the purchased materials, supplies and equipment for our Makerspace and STEM classrooms.

 The Greenwich Alliance for Education “mobilizes community resources to provide opportunities and services that foster educational success for all Greenwich Public School students.”